JohnOmernik/zeta/package_manager/README.md

 ---
 ## Currently included
 * marathon_native - An install that pulls from Mesosphere a native instance of Marathon.
 This is used for the main "prod" role of Marathon running on the cluster
+* marathon-lb - Load balancing and service discovery on Zeta
+* dockerregv2 - A Docker registry running on Zeta
+* mesos-dns - Service discovery on Zeta
 * zetaadmin - A collection of scripts used for administrating the Zeta cluster.
 More details inside

 ## Conventions for packages